factfiber/kedro-dvc/doc/design.md

 repo "time" dimension (commits) to store different experiments.
 Kedro is repo-agnostic.

-* **Question**: if kedro-dvc wraps pipeline directly,

-At first we will only support local runner.
+* At first we will only support local runner.

 ### Stage 2: Code-aware experiments